alexander-zhong/Impossible-Tictactoe/README.md

 ## How to run
 Run "python3 game.py" in the terminal to start the game.
-* Ensure that pygame is installed or it wouldn't work
+Please Ensure that pygame is installed